ncatlab/nlab-content/pages/9/5/7/4/4759/content.md

 where the left vertical morphism is the inclusion that omits the $t$th factor of $U(1)$, and the top horizontal morphism is the composite of $J'_t$ with with the map $B U(1)^n \to B U(1)^{n-1} \overset{\mu_{n-1}}{\longrightarrow} B U(n-1)$, where the first map projects out the last copy of $U(1)$.

-Since by inductoin assumption pullback along the right vertical morphism is an isomorphism on the classes $c_{k \leq n-1}$, the diagram gives for these that
+Since by induction assumption pullback along the right vertical morphism is an isomorphism on the classes $c_{k \leq n-1}$, the diagram gives for these that

 $$
   \mu_n^\ast(c_{k \lt n})